kirilliliych/Hash_table/README.md

 ### 4) Optimization 4: strcmp
 According to the previous graph, list_find function now takes even more time than calculating hash.
 But list_find function is highly dependent on strcmp and that can be seen on the image.
 Therefore, it should be optimized.
-As all words now are 32 bytes long, it is very convenient to deal with this task by using _mm256_testc_si256 intrinsic.
+As all words now are 32 bytes long and we only need to know whether strings are equal or not without concretization, it is very convenient to deal with this task by using _mm256_testc_si256 intrinsic.

 ![ALT](Optimization/5_strcmpoptimized.png)